-7 Effective Steps for Avoiding Online Chargebacks
+7 Effective eCommerce Tips for Avoiding Chargebacks

 E-Commerce is essentially a chargeback minefield.
 With every card-not-present transaction, opportunities arise for friendly fraud, deliberate scams, regrettable impulse purchases, and many other problematic shopping situations that can result in a chargeback on your merchant file.
 If too many disputes end up in your file, you're going to receive a notice or worse, end up on the match list.